c6o/docs/content/pubsub.md

 * By one or more schemas

 If no consumers are subscribed to a schema (or schemas) at publish time, then the content is simply dropped by the Traxitt System's publisher component.
 Conversely, if there's a consumer subscribed to all schemas (*) then no content is dropped.

+Of course, there are an incredible variety of producer content sources out there.
+Custom software needs to be written for each type (and possibly major version) of this content source.
+Traxitt can assist customers to write adapters for their specific hardware sensors and/or data sources.
+In addition, Traxitt has a library of adapters already written either by Traxitt or the developer community.

+We recommend polling your sensors or data sources with a sensible predefined frequency.
+In other words, choose a frequency that makes sense to capture expected changes quickly but doesn't introduce too much noise.
+For example, a weather-based temperature sensor could be polled every 60 seconds and there's little value polling it more frequently than this.
+Of course, take into account the sensor's accuracy and account for a follow up reading after a wild fluctuation.

 ### Subscriber content